 • • •

-Authors Bio: Jane Palombo is a freelance writer who studied at NYU and the University of Pittsburgh.
+Author Bio: Jane Palombo is a freelance writer who studied at NYU and the University of Pittsburgh.
 Jane uses her writing skills to share helpful information about the importance of wellness and mindfulness in everyone’s life.
-Check out more of her work on her website and Twitter.
-Rewritten and edited by Sandip Roy—a medical doctor, psychology writer, and happiness researcher.
-Founder and Chief Editor of The Happiness Blog.
-Writes popular science articles on happiness, positive psychology, and related topics.
+Find her on LinkedIn.